db42/db42.github.io/_posts/2015-02-01-from-starter-to-finisher.md

 Most of us have more than a couple of side projects which never get released.
 Some of them are genuinely unfinished in the sense that they are still a long way to do what they were supposed to do.
 But a lot of them don't get released due to petty issues like creating a landing page and other platform release requirements e.g. demo video, screenshot, icons etc.

 I call these petty issues because they only look huge due to your inexperience with these and you only need to do bare minimum job.
-These issues are quite important for actual products but we are only treating these as blockers for our app release.
+These issues are quite important for actual products but we are only treating these as blockers for your app release.

 ## 1. Choosing the application name
 Look for a single catchy word.
 A quick and good way to start is by looking at the synonyms of your app's purpose.
 For example, if you've built a speed reading app, you can settle on various synonyms of 'speed' - 'Rush reader', 'rush', 'velocity' etc. This step is often done in parallel with 2.1.